axioma-ai-labs/python-template/README.md

 formatting, linting, and installing dependencies.
 It also includes a pre-configured Github Actions workflow for CI/CD.

+Let the following note be in your project-specific Readme file:

+> [!NOTE]
+> This project uses the [python-template](https://github.com/axioma-ai-labs/python-template)

 ## Features

 ### 1. Pyenv and Pipenv